 Currently, most vendors and installers supply lithium-ion based system that supply the whole home or property via the existing cabling.

-A good DIY approach (and my own currently) is to time-shift the solar input so that excess day-time input is stored for a few hours and then drawn on at night – but retaining grid-connect for short high current loads (e.g. electric stoves, vacuum cleaners, big power tools etc).
-The concept is to use individual systems (each of a time-controlled battery charger, LifePO4 battery and stand-alone inverter) to feed suitably grouped loads – such as computer/ entertainment-related, refrigeration-related, garden lighting etc. Lights and appliances in each group are connected via power boards, that plug directly into the stand-alone inverters, and using double pole change over switches that totally isolate the solar network from the home’s grid wiring.
+A good DIY approach (and my own currently) is to time-shift the solar input.
+In essence, day-time input is stored for a few hours and then drawn on at night.
+Grid-connection is nevertheless retained, for short high current loads (e.g. electric stoves, vacuum cleaners, big power tools etc).
+The concept is to use individual systems (each of a time-controlled battery charger, LifePO4 battery and stand-alone inverter) to feed suitably grouped loads.
+These may be computer/ entertainment-related, refrigeration-related, garden lighting etc. Lights and appliances in each group are connected via power boards, that plug directly into the stand-alone inverters.
+Such systems must not be connected to the home’s fixed grid wiring.

-As the existing fixed wiring is not changed, this can be done legally in most countries by non-licensed electricians.
+As the existing fixed wiring is not changed, this can thus be done legally in most countries by non-licensed electricians.
 Doing it this way requires only sufficient battery capacity for about 14 hours use and equating to about 50% discharge.
-(As the LiFePO4 charging debate is not yet over, it may be prudent for DIY installers to take that 80% approach, increasing it later if then deemed safe).

 A sense of proportion

 Battery energy storable (for size and weight) barely increased between 1870 and the advent of lithium in the 1990s.
 The latter resulted in a 3-5 times increase.
 It is now 120-165 Wh/kg for LiFePO4.
-There initially seemed to be scope for major development but experts at major (IDC) lithium battery conference in Sydney (May 2016) stated that any appreciable increase in output is now seems likely.
+There initially seemed to be scope for major development but experts at a major (IDC) lithium battery conference in Sydney (May 2016) stated that any appreciable increase in output is now unlikely.

-Please see also my just published Knowing the best batteries for my stand alone solar.
-(Please select from Articles).
+Please see also my just published https://www.successfulsolarbooks.com/knowing-the-best-batteries-for-stand-alone-solar/ (Please select from Articles).

 Copyright © (2016) Successful Solar Books, PO Box 356, Church Point, NSW 2105 – Australia.

-Collyn Rivers’ main books are Solar Success (for home and property systems), and Solar That Really Works! (for boats, camper trailers, caravans and motor homes).
+Collyn Rivers’ main books are Solar Success (homes and properties).
+Solar That Really Works! is for boats, cabins and RVs).
 These books provide all you will need to know to specify, design and self install stand-alone solar systems.
 Solar Success also has a major section that shows how to slash existing electricity usage by 30%-50% If you do this before sizing a solar system you will save huge times the cost of that book.

 Caravan & Motorhome Electrics covers every aspect of the electrics of small cabins, boats,camper trailers, caravans and motor homes.
-It is also used by auto-electricians in Australia and New Zealand (and is applicable worldwide).
+It is also used by auto-electricians and is applicable worldwide.